unicef/publicgoods-toolkit/community.md

 ## Commercial Participants

-All open source licenses, by definition, allow commercial as well as non-commercial use of the software, and it is typical for open source projects to have both commercial and non-commercial participants.
+All open-source licenses, by definition, allow commercial as well as non-commercial use of the software, and it is typical for open-source projects to have both commercial and non-commercial participants.
 Some individuals may even represent both types at different times.